Understanding Alimony in Pennsylvania

 - Ages and physical, emotional, and mental conditions of both spouses;

 - Contribution of one spouse to the training, education, or increased earning power of the other;

 - Relative education of both spouses and the time necessary to further education or training for the spouse seeking alimony to get a job;

 - Liabilities and assets of both spouses;

 - Contribution of a spouse as a homemaker;

 - Any marital misconduct of either spouse during the marriage; and

 - Tax ramifications of the alimony award.

 Alimony can be a very sensitive subject between spouses.
 Although the court takes many factors into account before awarding alimony, it is possible that the arrangement creates additional disputes.
 Mediation may offer both parties the opportunity to come to an agreement themselves; however, this is not always a viable option.

-If you are getting a divorce in Pennsylvania, the experienced alimony attorney in Delaware County, Sheryl R. Rentz, can help you understand alimony in PA as well as all other divorce-related matters.
+If you are getting a divorce in Pennsylvania, experienced family law attorney in Delaware County Sheryl R. Rentz, can help you understand alimony, as well as all other divorce-related matters.
 To learn more, call (866) 290-9292 today for a consultation.